Universal adaptive optics for microscopy through embedded neural network control: Methods

 where $\mathcal{F}[I(x)]$ is the 2D Fourier transform of image $I(x)$ from $x$ domain to $f$ domain; $f_{max}$ is the maximum frequency limit of the imaging system.
 The range $0.1f_{max}<|f|<0.6f_{max}$ was selected such that most PSF related frequency information was included in the range.

 $\text{y}_\text{S}$ is a sharpness metric that can be used for optimisation in widefield systems, where the other metrics are not practical, or applications with fluorescence fluctuations.
 It is defined as where $1>m>n>0$.
-This metric is defined as the ratio of higher to lower spatial frequency content, which is dependent upon aberration content, but independent of changes in overall brightness.
+This metric is defined as the ratio of higher to lower spatial frequency content, which is dependent upon aberration content, but independent of changes in overall brightness. $m$ and $n$ can be adjusted for different imaging sample structures such that the frequency components $0<|f|<nf_{max}$ contain mainly sample features and $nf_{max}<|f|<mf_{max}$ captures mainly PSF sharpness.
+In figure \ref{fig:3-P_results_compile} (b), $n$ was chosen to be $0.05$ and $m$ was chosen to be $0.6$.

+$\text{y}_\text{T}$ is a frequency threshold metric that can be used to analyse the image quality in widefield systems.
+It is defined as